danf425/InSpec_Local/README.md

 2. Look at the structure of it through VSCode
     `code .`

-3. Show the kitchen yaml and explain how everything is functions.
+3. Show the kitchen yaml, recipes, tests, explain how things function.
    Comment out the ubuntu line...
 Converge.
    `kitchen converge centos`

 4. Modify tests located in directory: `test/integration/default/default_test.rb`
-   Explain the resources you are using... below are some examples:
+   Explain the resources you are using... below are some testing examples (use the first 2):

 ```
 # is apache httpd installed?